Sign of the Times (Harry Styles song): Critical reception

 "Sign of the Times" received critical acclaim.
 Billboards Gil Kaufman wrote, "Styles appears to be both showing his range and making a clear effort to step boldly away from the manufactured, plastic pop of his past".
 Kaufman opined that the song "rakes in influences from Pink Floyd and David Bowie to Queen, Spacehog, Suede, Coldplay, the Beatles, Eric Carmen and Prince".
 Also for Billboard, Jason Lipshutz described the song as "resolute, determined, wholly committed to its messaging and sound, radio trends be damned.
 Although it wears its influences on its sleeve (Bowie) nothing about this single bends toward someone else's expectations".
 Other critics have compared the song to the music of American indie rock band the Walkmen, to Fun's "We Are Young" and Coldplay's "The Scientist", and to Britpop anthems like Blur's "Tender" or the Verve's "Bitter Sweet Symphony".

 Brittany Spanos of Rolling Stone asserted that the song "[aligns] with the Seventies-inspired pop-rock of One Direction's more recent albums like Made in the A.M.".
 Anjali Raguraman from The Straits Times considered it the "strongest" track on the album, saying "the conviction of his delivery is beyond his years".
 In The Atlantic, Spencer Kornhaber opined that the song "continues with One Direction's po-mo project of recycling classic-rock sounds as bubblegum," and added that Styles is "embracing such sounds with more abandon".
-Since the song was released on the 30th anniversary of Prince's Sign o' the Times, Spins Andy Cush commented, "it's clear that this is Styles's attempt to distinguish himself as an artist with real depth.
+After the song was released on the 30th anniversary of Prince's Sign o' the Times, Spins Andy Cush commented, "it's clear that this is Styles's attempt to distinguish himself as an artist with real depth.
 But the music itself has almost nothing to do with Prince–instead, think Oasis, Elton John at his most bombastic, '70s John Lennon".
 Cush added that the song "has only those three chords, and it goes straight for cruising altitude with an onslaught of cymbals and guitar on the first chorus, expecting you to be moved without pausing to consider why".

 Billboards critics' list placed it first on "Every One Direction Solo Single, Ranked" in May 2017.
 Rolling Stone ranked it as the best song released in 2017.
 Billboard staff considered it the eighth best song of the year and the best rock song of the year.
 Pitchfork ranked it as the 87th best song of 2017, while Spin staff ranked it as the 13th best boy-band solo debut single.
 In 2018, Rolling Stone ranked it 49th among the 100 Greatest Songs of the Century So Far.